Marken-Foo/shogi-translations/KIF-standard.md

 # Kifu file KIF format #

-*This document is a translation of the original Japanese text at http://kakinoki.o.oo7.jp/kif_format.html on 2020-11-11 by Marken Foo.*
+*This document is a translation of the original Japanese text at http://kakinoki.o.oo7.jp/kif_format.html*

-- 2020/11/11 translated to English
+- 2020/11/11 translated to English by Marken Foo
 - 2020/11/25 added translated tsumeshogi sample headers

 ## Summary ##